mm-adt/mm-adt.github.io/theory.md

 | `inst` | a [ring](https://en.wikipedia.org/wiki/Ring_(mathematics)) with unity           | `*`,`+`,`-`,`&`,`|`     | `0=>[none]`,`1=>[id]` |

 <br/>
 Every algebraic structure has a set of axioms whose entailments yield theorems.
-In mm-ADT, theorems are used by the virtual machine to perform type [checking](https://en.wikipedia.org/wiki/Type_system#Type_checking)/[inference](https://en.wikipedia.org/wiki/Type_inference) and program optimization.
+In mm-ADT, theorems are used by the virtual machine to perform [type checking](https://en.wikipedia.org/wiki/Type_system#Type_checking), [type inference](https://en.wikipedia.org/wiki/Type_inference), and program optimization.
 Furthermore, via the construct of _model-ADTs_ and _embeddings_, different algebraic structures (ultimately using the same fundamental types as carriers) can be defined and mixed within the same computation.
 Models specify isolated algebraic environments and rules for moving between them.
 In the lexicon of [category theory](https://en.wikipedia.org/wiki/Category_theory), models are _categories_ and embeddings are [_functors_](https://en.wikipedia.org/wiki/Functor).
-Thus, the "default algebraic structures" specified in  the table above are simply the `mm` model-ADT (the base model-ADT from where all other models are ultimately derived).
+Thus, the "default algebraic structures" specified in the table above are simply a collection of models denoted `mm`&mdash;the base model-ADT from which all other models are ultimately derived.

 ```groovy
 mmadt> true | false